a13xp0p0v/a13xp0p0v.github.io/about.md

   <br />&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;• Bug detection mechanisms
   <br />&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;• Defence technologies
 <br />&nbsp; &nbsp;► [kconfig-hardened-check](https://github.com/a13xp0p0v/kconfig-hardened-check) -- a tool for checking the security hardening options of the Linux kernel
+<br />&nbsp; &nbsp;► [kernel-hack-drill](https://github.com/a13xp0p0v/kernel-hack-drill) -- a playground for the experiments with Linux kernel exploits
-<br />&nbsp; &nbsp;► [kernel-build-containers](https://github.com/a13xp0p0v/kernel-build-containers), which provides containers for building software with many different compilers
+<br />&nbsp; &nbsp;► [kernel-build-containers](https://github.com/a13xp0p0v/kernel-build-containers), which provides containers for building software with many different compilers for various architectures
 <br />There are mirrors of these projects at [Codeberg](https://codeberg.org/a13xp0p0v) and [GitFlic](https://gitflic.ru/user/a13xp0p0v).

 You can join the [LinKerSec](https://t.me/s/linkersec) Telegram channel about Linux kernel security, authored by me and [Andrey Konovalov](https://xairy.io/).